 - Negligence Per Se: California provides a legal presumption of liability when owners violate a statute that specifically addresses animal control.
 Examples would be leash laws or regulations on yard fencing.

 Regardless of which theory of liability applies to your circumstances, there is a range of monetary damages available for victims.
 When pursuing the dog’s owner for your injuries, you may be able to recover amounts for:

 - Scarring and disfigurement; and

 Our Oakland Dog Bite and Animal Attack Attorneys Can Explain Your Options

 At Venardi Zurada, LLP, our team is prepared to explore all available legal remedies for victims of dog attacks.
-For more information on how we can help, please contact our offices in Oakland, Walnut Creek, or Redding to schedule a free consultation.
+For more information on how we can help, please contact our offices in Oakland, or Walnut Creek, CA to schedule a free consultation.